Kais Saied: 2021 self-coup

-On 25 July 2021, in light of demonstrations against the government demanding the improvement of basic services and amid the COVID-19 pandemic, Saied suspended parliament for thirty days and relieved the prime minister Hichem Mechichi of his duties.
+On 25 July 2021, in light of demonstrations against the government demanding the improvement of basic services and amid the COVID-19 pandemic, Saied suspended parliament for thirty days and relieved prime minister Hichem Mechichi of his duties.
 Saied's actions, which included assuming the executive authority, suspending the Parliament, waiving the immunity of the parliament members, ordering the military to close the parliament building, and closing the offices of some foreign news agencies, was classed by scholars as a self-coup, as he disregarded Article 80 of the Tunisian constitution, which states that before raising an emergency state, the president must consult his prime minister and the head of the parliament, and even then, the parliament cannot be suspended.
 However, there was no constitutional court in Tunisia to offer jurisdiction in his interpretation of the constitution.
 The president's decisions were also denounced by human rights organizations and considered by several foreign media outlets and Tunisian political entities as a self-coup.
 The self-coup came after a series of protests against the Ennahda-led government, economic difficulties, and the collapse of the Tunisian health system.